 Next steps and additional information

-We will seek operator feedback on several key pieces of the agreement over the next 5 years, including developing the workforce, creating space to meet diverse needs and refining affordability supports for unique circumstances.
+We will seek operator feedback on several key pieces of the agreement over the next 4 years, including developing the workforce, creating spaces to address high and diverse needs, to inform implementation of the cost control framework and refining affordability supports for unique circumstances.

 Reach out to your local licensing officer or email [email protected] with questions or suggestions.